-There were (to be determined) comments received on-line or in person during the May 6, 2021 Public Hearing.
-Also, the City Clerk received (to be determined) comments during the past 30 days.
-There were (to be determined) people that provided comments in person at City Hall.
-(There were or were not to be determined) phone calls, emails or letters received by City staff about Annual Action Plan.
+There were comments received on-line or in person during the April 21, 2022 Public Hearing.
+Also, the City Clerk received (insert #, if any) comments during the past 30 days.
+There were (insert #, if any) persons that provided comments in person at City Hall.
+There were also (insert #, if any) phone calls, emails or letters received by City staff about Annual Action Plan.